 There is a wealth of knowledge and research about the arts and best practice.
 Though social media is a great aggregator, we are confronted with so many streams of information, many of us have little time to process, much less incorporate these new ideas into our daily lives.
 The reading groups are quarterly gatherings that invite students, artists, arts professionals, community members and audience members to process timely articles on the arts.
 Instead of focusing on books or novels, these reading groups focus on the conversations inspired by the readings.

-Prior to the Leadership in the Arts Summit, we have created a list of readings and reference points for participants and interested parties.
-These articles, questions and videos highlight some of the issues that will be explored in more detail on April 4 & 5.
-The Leadership in the Arts Summit will be the gathering place to explore and elaborate on the readings.
+Prior to the Leadership in the Arts Summit, we created a list of readings and reference points for participants and interested parties.
+These articles, questions and videos highlight some of the issues that were explored during The Leadership in the Arts Summit.

 Leadership in the Arts Summit - Readings and Resources